 A spokesperson reaching out on behalf of Zoom tells Freedom of the Press Foundation that they don't alert users to requests for their data.

 Are there any publicly documented cases of law enforcement requests for user data?

-In a blog post the company has said, "Zoom has never built a mechanism to decrypt live meetings for lawful intercept purposes, nor do we have means to insert our employees or others into meetings without being reflected in the participant list."
+In an April 2020 blog post the company has said, "Zoom has never built a mechanism to decrypt live meetings for lawful intercept purposes, nor do we have means to insert our employees or others into meetings without being reflected in the participant list."
 However, the company is clear in their documentation that they do have access to meeting metadata.
 Saved meeting content may also be vulnerable to legal request.